-FORM 10-KSB
+FORM 10-KSB/A

-(Mark One [X] Annual report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934 For the fiscal year endedDecember 31, 2004 OR [ ] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934 For the transition period fromto Commission File Number 0-19437 CELLULAR TECHNICAL SERVICES COMPANY, INC. (Exact Name of Registrant as Specified in Its Charter) Delaware 11-2962080 ' or Other Jurisdiction of (I.R.S.
-Employer Identification No.) oration or Organization) 20 East Sunrise Highway, Suite 200, Valley Stream, NY 11581 (Address of principal executive offices) (Zip Code) Re gistrant's telephone number, including area code: (516) 568-0100 S securities registered pursuant to Section 12(b) of the Act: None Securities registered pursuant to Section 12(g) of the Act: Common Stock, \$.001 par value (Title of Class)
+(Mark One)

+[X] Annual report pursuant to Section 13 or 15 (d) of the Securities Exchange Act of 1934

+For the fiscal year ended December 31, 2005

+0R

+[] Transition report pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934

+For the transition period from to

+Commission File Number 0-19437

+(Name of Small Business Issuer as Specified in Its Charter)

+(I.R.S.
+Employer Identification No.)

+(State or Other Jurisdiction of Incorporation or Organization)

+Delaware

+20 East Sunrise Highway, Suite 200, Valley Stream, NY 11581 (Address of Principal Executive Offices) (Zip Code)

+Issuer's Telephone Number, Including Area Code: (516) 568-0100

+Securities registered under Section 12(b) of the Exchange Act: None

+Securities registered under Section 12(g) of the Exchange Act:

+Common Stock, \$.001 par value (Title of Class)

+Check whether the issuer is not required to file reports pursuant to Section 13 or 15(d) of the Exchange Act $[\]$

-Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to the filing requirements for the past 90 days.
-Yes \X\ No \\\
+Indicate by check mark whether the Registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Exchange Act during the past 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to the filing requirements for the past 90 days.
+Yes [X] No []

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-B is not contained herein, and will not be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB [X]
+Check if there is no disclosure of delinquent filers in response to Item 405 of Regulation S-B contained herein in any form, and, no disclosure will be contained, to the best of Registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-KSB or any amendment to this Form 10-KSB [X]